Should you put Orange peels in the compost bin? Orange is one of the most delicious fruits you'd find in your local market.

 2. Orange Peels Are Not Good For Vermicompost Preparation

-Like I mentioned in the previous point, Orange peels are a big no for earthworms!
+As I mentioned in the previous point, Orange peels are a big no for earthworms!

 For some reason, earthworms don't like the smell of citrus family fruits.
-They don't stay longer in the pile if you add Orange peels in the compost bin.
+They don't stay longer in the pile if you add Orange peels to the compost bin.
 It will eventually impact your production of vermicompost in the home garden.

 But if you still want to have the goodness of Orange peels in your compost, you can mix Orange-based compost with vermicompost in equal proportions.
 It should help you to get the best of both worlds.

-And if you add too many of them to your compost mix, you could have a pH imbalance problem.
+Orange peels are acidic.
+If you add too many of them to your compost mix, you could have a pH imbalance problem.

 It generally doesn't happen with 1-2 Orange peels.
 But it can surely have an impact if you add a big pile of Orange peels to the compost bin.
 So, do keep it in mind.
 Never use too many peels of any citrus fruits in your compost mixture.

 4. Orange Peels Can Be Used In Homemade Compost

 Even though these peels are not suitable for vermicompost, you can use them in your regular homemade compost.
 It will still deter some pests and worms, but you don't have to worry about it.
 The bacteria present in the compost mixture are more than enough to break down these peels into black gold.

 Having said that, it's always good to have a balance of all food ingredients and carbon material in your homemade compost mixture.
 If there is an imbalance of any particular element in this mix, you will have issues with the end product.

 Also, Orange peels and leftover fruits & veggies do release a lot of juices during the decomposition process.
 This can create many problems if the compost bin doesn't have enough dry ingredients.
 So, keep an eye on it and balance the consistency with dry leaves, dry grass, and shredded newspaper.

-5. You Should Cut The Peels Into Pieces
+5. Cut The Peels Into Pieces

 Yes, it's an essential step in this process.
 If you fail to do so, you will have issues with the decomposition process.

-When you put the entire peels in the bin, they take a really long time to break down completely.
+When you put the entire peels in the bin, they take a long time to break down completely.
 Sometimes, they won't decompose in your first batch of compost.

 You will have to segregate these semi-decomposed ingredients and put them back in the next batch of compost.
 So, is there any fix to this problem?

 To fix this issue, you must cut the peels into tiny pieces.
 This rule is not just for the Orange peels, though.
-You will have to follow the same process for most ingredients into your composting mixture.
+You will have to follow the same process for most ingredients in your composting mixture.

 6. Orange Peels Should Be Used In Moderate Quantities

 I have already covered this point in some of the above examples.
 So, I'm sure you'd know the importance of moderation when it comes to Orange peels in your compost.

 Generally, a couple of peels here and there won't make much difference to the decomposition process.
 But don't overdo it.

 7. Orange Peels Can Attract Mold In Your Compost Pile

 That's another problem with using Orange peels in the compost bin.
 These peels can easily attract a well-known mold called Penicillium.

 But the good thing is it only thrives in cooler temperatures.
 That means if the temperature of your compost pile is hot enough, you won't see any such growth at all.
 It won't affect the decomposition process either.

 So, the only thing you need to remember is to mix the contents every few days.
 This will ensure aeration in a pile and help maintain the temperature of the semi-decomposed material.

 8. Do Not Add Any Other Citrus Fruits Or Peels To Your Compost Bin

 Yes, there is no point in adding more citrus fruits or peels to the waste pile.
 When you learn that citrus family fruits and peels are good for composting, you get the temptation of adding more to the bin.
 But don't do it!

 As mentioned earlier in the guide, it will prevent earthworms from entering your food waste.
 Also, these fruits or peels don't offer anything amazing that might improve the overall quality of the compost.
+So, use them sparingly.

 How To Use Orange Peels In Compost